MangoTheCat/dynshiny/README.md

 library(shiny)
 ```

-### The `ui` part of the app
+### The UI part of the app

-The `UI` definition of the app it quite straightforward, as most of the
+The UI definition of the app it quite straightforward, as most of the
 content will be dynamically generated.
 We will have the employee selection
-box on a side panel, and the roles of an employee on the main panel.
+box on a side panel, and the roles of the selected employee on the main
+panel.

 ```r